Last Updated: July 24, 2024

 LUCY NICHOLSON AFP / Getty Images

-In 2006, he did achieve some success for "Children of Glory," a Hungarian language film based upon his screenplay.
+In 2006, Joe achieved some success with "Children of Glory," a Hungarian-language film based on his screenplay.
 The film focuses on the 1956 Hungarian Revolution and the Blood in the Water match at the 1956 Melbourne Olympics.
-The film was entered by invitation in the official section at the 2007 Berlin Film Festival.
+It was entered by invitation in the official section at the 2007 Berlin Film Festival.

-Eszterhas also has written several best-selling books, including "Hollywood Animal," an autobiography about politics in Hollywood and "Crossbearer: A Memoir of Faith" in 2008.
+Eszterhas has also written several best-selling books, including "Hollywood Animal," an autobiography about politics in Hollywood, and "Crossbearer: A Memoir of Faith."

 Personal Life